-Faculty Participating in the Academic Alert Program (GradesFirst)
+Faculty Participating in the Buc Path Academic Alert Program (GradesFirst)

 During the 3rd week of the semester, faculty who have one or more freshmen students in their course(s) will receive an e-mail with a link to enter GradesFirst.
 Upon clicking the link, faculty will then see all of their course sections with only the Freshmen students listed.
 Faculty can then indicate students about whom they have a concern.
-Once entered, two things happen simultaneously - the s tudent receives an e-mail generated by GradesFirst notifying them that an academic alert report has been sent by one of their professors and the progress report alert is received by Dr. Warner and Jennifer Rice in the ARC.
-Contact information for the ARC and instructions for next steps is contained in the e-mail received by the student.
+Once entered, two things happen simultaneously - the student receives an e-mail generated by GradesFirst notifying them that an academic alert report has been sent and a report of this alert is sent to the Buc Path Academic Alert Advisors.
+The advisors will then contact the student to offer help and connect them to the appropriate resources.

 |What should I do if I receive an Academic Alert?|

 |You should respond by phone or e-mail immediately to discuss the situation.|

 |How do students benefit from Buc Path Academic Alert?|

 |Students will receive personalized attention to work toward a successful resolution based on the situation.
 If needed, referrals to appropriate campus resources will be made.
 Our goal is to help students succeed and graduate!|